 What if right now you just decided to decide?
 To get the ball rolling.
 Take the next baby step.
 To give it a little push.
 To be willing to get it wrong.

-What if you spent all that time pondering and channelled it into doing?
+What if you took all that time you spend pondering and channelled it into doing?
 What if you devoted 10 minutes every day to acting, not thinking?
 Imagine how liberating that could feel.

-And when you rest your head on the pillow maybe you might even sleep extra heavy with nothing tapping you on the shoulder or tossing and turning you throughout the night.
+And when you rest your head on the pillow, maybe you might even sleep extra heavy with nothing tapping you on the shoulder or making you toss and turn throughout the night.

 Less thinking.
 More doing.